-Concordia student Noah Furlani’s magical, engaging and overwhelming trip
+Concordia student Noah Furlani’s magical, engaging trip to Japan

 Noah Furlani, an undergraduate student in Concordia's Department of English, recently returned from Japan, where he was a member of the winning team at the 2018 Japan-Canada Academic Consortium (JACAC).